 A truly definitive work on the "phenomenon" that is Marx, this critical introduction will be of immense interest to scholars and researchers of political science, modern history, cultural studies, social anthropology, political philosophy, critical theory, justice, and economics, as well as appeal to the general reader.

 Table of Contents

 Introduction 1.
-Marx: The Individual and the Intellectual 2.
-Marx: Main Ideas 3.
-Early Years and the Birth of Communism 4.
-Historical Materialism and The Critique of the Economy 5.
-Criticisms, Proposals and Conclusions.
+Marx: The individual and the intellectual 2.
+Marx: main ideas 3.
+Early years and the birth of communism 4.
+Historical materialism and the critique of the economy 5.
+Final remarks.
 Bibliography

 Sebastiano Maffettone is an Italian philosopher and public intellectual.
-He is currently Professor of Political Philosophy; and Director of the Centre for Ethics and Global Politics, at LUISS Guido Carli University of Rome, Italy, where he teaches political philosophy and history of political thought.
-Professor Maffettone actually is President of Fondazione Giordano Bruno and has been member, president and director of many institutions and research programs.
-He specialized in social philosophy at the London School of Economics and among other appointments, has been a visiting professor at Harvard University, LSE, U-Penn, Sciences-Po (Paris), Beijing University, Mumbai University.
-Professor Maffettone’s research concerns the development of an original vision of public ethics within the context of Italy and international themes of contemporary political philosophy.
-He also takes interest in the philosophy of John Rawls and has produced the Italian translation of A Theory of Justice.
-He regularly writes for popular Italian newspapers such as Il Corriere della Sera and Il Sole 24 ore.
+He is currently Professor of Political Philosophy and Director of the Ethos Observatory, a research center focusing on public ethics at LUISS University Business School in Rome, Italy, where he teaches political philosophy and history of political thought.
+Professor Maffettone is President of the Fondazione Giordano Bruno and has been a member, president, and director of a number of prestigious institutions and research programs.
+After specializing in social philosophy at the London School of Economics (LSE), among other appointments, he has been welcomed as a Visiting Professor at Harvard University, LSE, University of Pennsylvania, Sciences-Po College (Paris), Beijing University, and Mumbai University.
+Professor Maffettone’s research focuses on the development of an original vision of public ethics within Italy and on international topics of contemporary political philosophy.
+He also has a vast interest in the philosophy of John Rawls and has produced the Italian translation of A Theory of Justice.
+He regularly writes for Italian national newspapers, such as Il Corriere della Sera and Il Sole 24 ore.